BkAngel201/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model (an API) defines the structure (logical) of an HTML document and the way it is accessed and manipulated.

 2. What is an event?

+An event is anything that happens to an element when the user or the browser interacts with it.

 3. What is an event listener?

+Event listeners (functions) are the way we have to wait for certain interactions to occur to an object and react to that interaction in the way we need.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an array if we want or need to use array methods in that list of objects since for example map() or filter() are not implemented for NodeList.

 5. What is a component?

+A component is a piece of code that can be reusable.
+Usually, pages are separated into components to synthesize the workflow, instead of code 50 differents menu links yo can code just 1 and reuse it for all those 50 links with iterators.

 ### Git Set up